 Since December 2020, when compared to Singapore’s stock market barometer, the Straits Times Index (STI), the banks’ shares have done pretty well.

-For instance, OCBC shares have risen 37% versus the STI’s increase of 27%.
-OCBC is currently the best-performing bank of the lot.
+For instance, shares in DBS have risen 52% versus the STI’s increase of 25%.
+DBS is currently the best-performing bank over the past year.

-Increased optimism about the world getting back to normal with the vaccine roll-outs could have helped to lift investor sentiment.
+Increased optimism about Singapore’s economy mending with the vaccine roll-outs could have helped to lift investor sentiment.

 With the banks’ share prices going up of late, investors who have the long term in mind could be wondering: